Frankenfish

-Frankenfish is a 2004 American horror film dealing with genetically engineered fish in the bayou.
-Filmed in Baldwin County, Alabama, a pack of massive, bloodthirsty, genetically engineered fish combing the quiet waters of the river in the Louisiana Bayou, searching for prey.
+Frankenfish is a 2004 American horror film directed by Mark A.Z.
+Dippé.
+Filmed in Baldwin County, Alabama, a pack of massive, bloodthirsty, genetically engineered fish combing the quiet bayou waters of the river in the Louisiana Bayou, searching for prey.
 Based on the snakehead fish incident in a Crofton, Maryland, pond, Frankenfish is one of three films based on the incident, the others being Snakehead Terror and Swarm of the Snakehead.

 Plot

 Fishermen John Crankton is killed by an unseen animal.
 The next day, medical examiner Sam Rivers and biologist Mary Callahan travel into the bayou to investigate John's mysterious death.
 Having grown up in the area, Sam is comfortable in his surroundings while Mary is not.
 They find Elmer noodling for catfish in the swamp canals.
 With Elmer, Sam and Mary travel upriver to the fishing community.
 They meet Gloria and Eliza Crankton, John's wife and daughter.
 Eliza's semi-boyfriend Dan also lives in the house.
 Gloria explains that a strange boat washed upriver three months ago after a hurricane and weird things have happened since.

 Sam and Mary find a large fishing boat along the bank of a canal.
 They explore the interior while Elmer waits in the boat outside.
 They discover the remains of the crew in the hold.
 Upset and nauseous, Mary clumsily knocks Elmer from the boat and something drags him down.
 Sam and Mary flee in the boat, unaware that they have triggered a homing signal on the ship.
 On the mainland, a team relays the information to their employer, Jeff, a wealthy bounty hunter.

 Later that night, Roland hears noises while on the roof of his houseboat.
 He leans over the edge and an unseen fish leaps up and decapitates him.
 His wife Bobbi attempts to escape the houseboat on a small boat, but the fish (revealing itself a frankenfish) flips her out and kills her.
 Frightened, the group tries to flee in boats, but the fish destroys them.
 Trying to come with a plan to escape, Eliza gets over to Roland and Bobbi's house to try and start it up to escape.
 However, the houseboat is inoperable.
 On a neighboring stilt house, Ricardo baits a large hook using an entire catfish and manages to land the fish.
 Roughly as big as a full-grown man, the fish can breathe air and hops forward biting at Ricardo's legs.
 Ricardo manages to kill it with a shotgun blast to the head.
 In vengeance, he tears out its heart and barbecues it.
 As he takes his first bite, a second frankenfish leaps from the water and devours him.